rodmatos/rails_admin_json_translate/README.md

 end
 ```

 By default, rails_admin_json_translate uses the `I18n.available_locales` locales to create the tabbed interface.
-However you can specify the locales to use on a per-model basis as shown above.
+However you can specify the locales to use on a per-field basis as shown above.

 ## Installation
 Add this line to your application's Gemfile: